kernel-community/kernel/docs/module-2/money-speech.md

 💡 "Put your money where your mouth is!"
 </div>

 A tamperproof, borderless, ownerless, global record is not *just* money and it's not *just* language.
-It's a new way of simultaneously ordering both which makes possible valuable, meaningful communication with anyone, anywhere, and in any way we care to program it.
+It's a new way of simultaneously ordering both which makes possible valuable, meaningful communication with anyone, anywhere, in any way we care to program it.

 ## Magic internet meaning